data integration

 The problem with traditional data architectures

 Traditional data architectures were designed to manage structured data in a centralized manner.
 In this approach, data is usually managed by a team of specialists, often in a center of excellence or centralized business intelligence team that is maintaining a single, monolithic data warehouse.
-For many organizations, this poses a challenge for effectively leveraging data across domains.
+For many organizations, this traditional business intelligence architecture poses a challenge for effectively leveraging data across domains.
 This is because a central ETL pipeline might lead to less access and control over increasing data volumes for different use cases, which, in turn, puts a heavy load on both the data team and prevents them from engaging in more strategic, high value initiatives such as predictive analytics or implementing tools like GPT for analytics.
 Consequently, traditional data architectures can hinder companies from adapting to rapidly changing market conditions, customer expectations and needs, or disruptions to their operations, leading to delays, missed opportunities, and unrealized revenue.
 In contrast, data mesh is a distributed architecture that emphasizes domain data ownership, self-service data platforms, and cross-functional collaboration.

 4 data mesh principles you should follow